Advanced examples: events and interactions

 In Justinmind, you can add multiple actions to one event.
 In this exercise, you’ll learn how to create an On Mouse Over event with two actions.
 One action will change how an image looks and the other will move the image.

-- Create a new Web prototype and place an Image I on the Canvas.
+- Create a new Web project and place an Image I on the Canvas.
 Change the image’s transparency to 40% in the Properties palette.

-Make sure you’re using a Web prototype – Mobile or Tablet won’t work for this example, since you can’t mouse over on a touch screen.
+Make sure you’re using a Web project – Mobile or Tablet won’t work for this example, since you can’t mouse over on a touch screen.